 Keep walkways, driveways, and loading areas clean

 Safety must be the #1 priority before your move as well as after your move, but especially relocations during the winter months.
-Under certain circumstances (like a sudden blizzard), a Winter move can be extremely dangerous and you must do everything in your power to keep things safe for everyone involved.
+Under certain circumstances (like a sudden blizzard), a Winter move can be extremely dangerous and you must do everything in your power to keep your home safe and safe for everyone involved.